Data Pipeline

 A Databricks Job is a powerful orchestration mechanism.
 In this case, Laktory will create a task for each node, enabling parallel execution of nodes.
 Each reading and writing operation is entirely handled by Laktory source and sink.

-To use the DATABRICKS_JOB
+To use the DATABRICKS_PIPELINE

 orchestrator, you must also add the supporting